TitanPublishing/mnemosyne-2017/_drafts/WendyLy809115.md

 ## Conatact Info
 - [website (you should always include your online home: all signs should point to that.)](http://sites.google.com/your/new/portfolio/site)

-(delete this line and everything below when finished above):

-### Example

-Annie Neugebauer is a short story author, novelist, and award-winning poet.
-She has work appearing or forthcoming in over forty venues, including Black Static, Fireside, and Buzzy Mag.
-When she’s not frightening strangers with her writing, she’s most likely frightening her husband and their two mischievous cats.
-You can visit her at www.AnnieNeugebauer.com.

 ### References
 - [GitHub Cheatsheet - .pdf](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)